rankitbishnoi/happytohelp/README.md

 HappytoHelp: It is an Ticket Based web-app for user to raise their queries and they will be answered by the Administrators.

-This web-app is based on MEANjs Platform and MVC architecture: (i) The back-end is based on Nodejs, Express, mongoose. (ii) The front-end is based on angularjs and bootstrap is used as css framework. (iii) Mongodb is used for database in this app. (iv) The authentication is done using the JWT, for which I have used jsonwebtoken npm to generate the JWT and express-jwt to verify.
+This web-app is based on MEANjs Platform and MVC architecture:
+(i) The back-end is based on Nodejs, Express, mongoose.
+(ii) The front-end is based on angularjs and bootstrap is used as css framework.
+(iii) Mongodb is used for database in this app.
+(iv) The authentication is done using the JWT, for which I have used jsonwebtoken npm to generate the JWT and express-jwt to verify.

 To start the app: Install the nodejs, Npm and Mongodb.

 (i) Open the terminal.
 (ii) Start the mongodb.
+(iii) Type:
-(iii) Type: npm install node start server.js
+     npm install node start server.js

-This web app is made with back-end and front-end combined together. (i) When you run the app.
-It will listen the request on port 3000. (ii) Visit http://localhost:3000/happytohelp to start the app on front-end.
+This web app is made with back-end and front-end combined together.
+(i) When you run the app.
+It will listen the request on port 3000.
+(ii) Visit http://localhost:3000/happytohelp to start the app on front-end.
 (iii) if you place the whole app on any server and use the software like nginx or any else.
 Please change the \$http request links accordingly.

 If you want to make the back-end and front-end separate.
-Then, (i) Delete the code in line from 36 to 41 in app.js file in the root directory. (ii) Host the client folder in the server you want and use any driver like nginx to direct the traffic to index.html in the client folder. (iii) Place the other back-end in the server directory you want and run the app as well as change all the \$http request links in front-end accordingly.
+Then, (i) Delete the code in line from 36 to 41 in app.js file in the root directory.
+(ii) Host the client folder in the server you want and use any driver like nginx to direct the traffic to index.html in the client folder.
+(iii) Place the other back-end in the server directory you want and run the app as well as change all the \$http request links infront-end accordingly.

 Basic Feature: (i) User and can view all the queries with filter like Queries raised by himself- that are still not resolved.
 Queries raised